jason-carter/GnuCash2Qif/README.md

  - Output to a file (currently outputs to System Out) : Probably need to move the QIF output functions from the BLL objects to an output format object to allow for larger resultsets being returned
  - ~~Add warnings/errors to the output (pass back to gui layer via event)~~
  - ~~Add the CLI Options project properly~~
- - Change this Readme.md with usage instructions
+ - Change this Readme.md with usage instructions (and move this roadmap - or what will be a roadmap - to the wiki)
  - Add a mapping function for categories?
 Not sure about this
  - Consider a WPF UI (now that MS are supporting it going forward)
  - Add Unity / DI and Unit Tests (would normally have done this first if it wasn't experimental)